bararchy/shainet/README.md

 - SHAInet will auto-detect CUDA and use GPU acceleration if available.
 - For cuDNN support, ensure `libcudnn.so` is also in your `LD_LIBRARY_PATH`.
 - Compile the project with `-Denable_cuda`
+- Mixed precision on GPU requires CUDA 7.0 or later (or a compatible runtime).

 Check CUDA availability: